FCBGP/bgp-security-community/draft-guo-idr-bgp-security-policy-community.md

 ## Transitive Property Requirement

-All communities defined in this document MUST be transitive to ensure the security intent reaches the entire AS-PATH.
+All communities defined in this document are specified as transitive, with the intent that the origin-declared policy can be observed by all ASes along the AS-PATH.

-- Large Communities: This document will use large communities to carry the security policy sign of Origin AS.
-As per {{RFC8092}}, the Global Administrator field MUST contain the ASN of the Origin AS that set the policy.
-- Propagation: Intermediate ASes SHOULD NOT strip these communities.
-If an AS modifies the AS-PATH (e.g., via AS-Prepend), it MUST maintain these communities.
+Intermediate ASes may apply local policy that removes or modifies communities; such behavior is outside the scope of this specification.
+This specification does not impose any requirement on intermediate ASes to preserve these communities.
+Preservation is an operational choice intended to maximize the visibility of origin-declared policy intent.

 ## Policy Signaling Versus Validation State